MrmShAHiD/creative-agency-server/README.md

 ## Creative Agency

 This is a full-stack agency react app.
-This is the client side repository for this app.
+This is the server side repository for this app.

 - Clients can order and edit your cart.
 - Clients can add their feedback.